nluedtke/linux_kernel_cves/README.md

 # linux_kernel_cves
 This is a simple project to track CVEs in the upstream linux kernel.
+Individual distro's (RHEL, Debian, Ubuntu, etc) often do a good job of tracking CVEs for their own kernels but this information is lacking for the upstream kernel.
+This project aims to help out with this void.
 Currently all output for this is stored in the CVEs.txt file.
 The output was generated automatically through a set of tools that has not been fully tested or made public yet.
 There are separate files for each LTS